BrettBlox/jonah/content/writing/untangling.md

 So begins the untangling.
 Or, so it continues.

 I hope to continue sharing bits and pieces of this part of my journey, because I have seen how divorce is so often portrayed.
 I have witnessed how divorce is received as a human experience.
 I have had my own encounters with divorce.
 This isn't my first exposure.
 I lived through that of my own parents.
 I survived it.
-Divorce, de-enmeshing from your partner, is as real as it gets.
+De-enmeshing from a partner, is as real as it gets.
 It's messy and tender.
 It is also healing, transformative, and powerful.
 If you let it be.